 Watch out for

-If you have any neck pain keep looking to the floor or the side instead of over your shoulder.
-Tuck the chin slightly to keep the neck in line with the spine.
+- If you have any neck pain, keep looking to the floor or the side instead of over your shoulder.
+Tuck the chin slightly in to keep the neck in line with the spine.

 - This pose is not recommended if you have herniated or bulging discs in the spine or if you have problems with your sacroiliac joint.